 Brian Patrick Flynn does it again!
 Just in time for the holidays, he shows us how to create a space perfect for guests yet also ideal for everyday use.
-Employing a mix of masculine and feminine colors, interesting accents, and space-saving solutions, he shows us how to balance the best of both worlds (and fend off bears while we’re at it!).
+Employing a mix of masculine and feminine colors, elegant bedroom furniture, interesting accents, and space-saving solutions, he shows us how to balance the best of both worlds (and fend off bears while we’re at it!).

 Time to refresh before the guests arrive?
 Easy!
 Find everything Brian used, and more, on his latest Styleboard.

 When I bought my home in the North Georgia mountains – known for having wild bears hanging around outside and amazing views of national park landscape – the entire point was to have someplace to unwind, unplug and just enjoy the simpler things in life—like painting, drawing and watching marathons of The Real Housewives of Beverly Hills.
 But with a dark and dingy guest room like the one this home had, the only kind of art I could envision creating was a horror film screenplay.

 Naturally, I decided to turn that 13-by-15-foot nightmare of a room into a happy place to work on creative art and design projects during the day, then relax and unwind at night.
 Not only did it turn out to be the perfect place to work on projects, it also makes for an absolutely fabulous guest room … plus it’s pink and rather femme—something I hope will deter those big, burly bears from breaking through the windows.